stoermelder/vcvrack-packone/README.md

 - [ROTOR Model A](./docs/RotorA.md): spread a carrier signal across 2-16 output channels using CV

 All releases with odd numbering (1.0.1, 1.0.3) are preview-builds.
 Releases published in the [VCV Library](https://vcvrack.com/plugins.html#packone) are even numbered.

+Feel free to contact me or create a GitHub issue if you have any problems or questions!

 ## Building